Smithsonian Institution: Selected Legislation, 118th Congress

 S. 4001 was referred to the Senate Committee on Rules and Administration.

 H.R.
 7764 was referred to the House Committee on House Administration.
 On September 11, 2024, the committee held a markup of H.R.
-7764, and adopted by voice vote an amendment in the nature of a substitute, which struck provisions for the nonvoting member from the Weitzman, reducing the size of the board to eight members.
-The committee adopted a motion to favorably report the measure to the House by voice vote.
+7764, and adopted by voice vote an amended version of the bill, and a motion to favorably report the measure to the House by voice vote.
 H.R.
 7764 was considered on September 23, 2024, by the House, which passed the bill, as amended, under suspension of the rules, by voice vote.
+On December 3, 2024, H.R.
+7764 was passed by the Senate without amendment by voice vote.
+The act was signed into law by the President on December 11, 2024, P.L.
+118-144.

 National Jazz Preservation, Education, and Promulgation Act of 2023 On January 10, 2023, Representative Sheila Jackson Lee introduced H.R.
 240, the National Jazz Preservation, Education, and Promulgation Act of 2023.
 The bill would establish national jazz preservation and appreciation programs, to be carried out by the Smithsonian’s National Museum of American History (NMAH), to preserve knowledge and promote education about jazz, and to further the appreciation of jazz music.